-Find useful information about Samplix products, including manuals, technical notes, instructional videos, and safety data sheets.
+Find useful information about Samplix products, including manuals, quick guides, workflow recommendations, instructional videos, and safety data sheets.

-We provide a suite of bioinformatics tools to our customers to support sequencing workflows.
-The tools include calculators to predict enrichment, primer designers for the detection and validation sequences, and software for downstream tasks, such as base calling, reference downloads, and generating reports.
+We provide a suite of digital tools to our customers to support droplet sorting and sequencing workflows.
+The sequencing-related tools include calculators to predict enrichment, primer designers for the detection and validation sequences, and software for downstream tasks, such as base calling, reference downloads, and generating reports.
 Learn more on our dedicated tools page.

 Contains workflows for producing droplets with Xdrop DE20, Xdrop DE50, or Xdrop SE85 Cartridges to contain living microbial cells, living mammalian cells, fragments of DNA, or other biological material.